 Museums Kids Will Love in San Diego

-If your kids are anything like the average American child and burst of energy, you probably didn't even consider a visit to the museum that would interest them.
-Not all museums are created equal and San Diego has a great collection the whole family will enjoy.
+If your kids are bursting with energy, you probably didn't even consider they'd be interested in a visit to the museum.
+It's understandable since museum tours can be a little boring for active children.
+But, not all museums are created equal and San Diego has a great collection the whole family will enjoy.

-- San Diego Model Railroad Museum-framed by the natural beauty of Balboa Park this 27,000 square feet exhibition is filled with trains, trestles, and tracks.
-There is no better place to spark curiosity in your little engineer than this place.
-A must-see for all train lovers young and old, the intricate displays will delight all visitors.
+- San Diego Model Railroad Museum - framed by the natural beauty of Balboa Park this exhibition is filled with trains, trestles, and tracks.
+It is the perfect place to spark your little one's curiosity.

 - San Diego Air and Space Museum.
 If your kids are more enthusiastic about planes than trains, a trip to this museum will surely please them.
 Here, they will get a chance to learn about the evolution of flight from the early hot-air balloons to modern-day space exploring ships.